Charged bosons made of fermions in a solid state system without Cooper pairing

-The question remains what would be needed to have a superconductor made from a condensate of quaternions.
-BEC occurs generally at high density, which means that experiments with high excitation intensity could push the quaternion density high enough for condensation, but at high density, nonradiative collisional Auger recombination may become important.
-It may be that mixing these quaternion states resonantly with photons to create a polaritonic state could be the best path toward condensation; the polariton effect also reduces the effective mass of the particles, which reduces the needed density for condensation and also averages over disorder on length scales of the wavelength of light~\cite{snoke-review}.
-Although true BEC is not possible in one and two dimensions for noninteracting bosons~\cite{Hohenberg67}, it is known that a slight lateral confinement enables BEC for noninteracting bosons both in 2D and in 1D ~\cite{Bagnato91Dai02,BondMel14PRB}, and in general, in any finite system in which the size of the system is small compared to the coherence length, the system can undergo a transition indistinguishable from BEC.
-Another interesting question is how the long-range Coulomb interaction of doubly-charged quaternions affects their condensation.
-Our results here indicate that quaternion physics in bilayer systems with metal layers is a promising field of research. \\
+Experiments with high excitation intensity could push the quaternion density high enough for condensation, but at high density, nonradiative collisional Auger recombination may become important.
+Although true BEC is not possible in one and two dimensions for noninteracting bosons~\cite{Hohenberg67}, it is known that a slight lateral confinement enables BEC for noninteracting bosons both in 2D and in 1D,\cite{Bagnato91Dai02,BondMel14PRB} and in general, in any finite system in which the size of the system is small compared to the coherence length, the system can undergo a transition indistinguishable from BEC.
+Our results here indicate that quaternion physics in bilayer systems with metal layers is a promising field of research.